Last Updated on May 1, 2023 by Carla Jonas

 - Abductor Muscle

 The pearl’s mantle is responsible for producing the nacre, which actually forms the gem inside the oyster (see How Do Oysters Make Pearls section below).

 Oysters have a very interesting reproduction system, mostly because some types have multiple sex organs.
 According to experts, some have both female and male organs, while others just have one or the other.
 Those with female sex organs release millions of eggs into their waters.
 For both sexes, pearls are reproduced inside the oysters.

 How Are Natural Pearls Born?

 At this point, the oyster goes into defense mode.
 It begins to cover the object with layers of a secretion known as nacre.
 Multiple layers of nacre are formed, also known as Mother of Pearl, which continue to coat the irritant.
 In time, a natural pearl is born.

 Pearl divers must go deep into the ocean’s waters to retrieve oysters, hoping to find a beautiful gem.
 Not only is this dangerous, but it is the main reason most experts believe very few natural pearls still exist in the sea.
 That’s why cultivating pearls the safe way is important in order to meet market demands.

 How Are Cultured Pearls Formed?

 Or, more intriguing, why do oysters make pearls?
 Cultured pearls are created the same way as natural pearls.
-However, there are two distinct differences between natural pearls and cultured pearls:
+However, there are two distinct differences between naturally developed pearls and cultured pearls:

 - Cultured pearls are nurtured by pearl farmers on pearl farms instead of in the ocean

 - The irritants used to activate the nacre in cultured oysters are manually inserted by the pearl farmers

 Pearl oyster divers have depleted the seas of the precious gems.
 These days, it’s almost impossible to find the gemstones in the ocean’s blue.
-Cultured pearl farms make it possible to “create” the gems by having to dive for oysters.
+Cultured pearl farms make it possible to “create” the gems by not having to dive for oysters.